emerge-lang/compiler/design.md

 ## Data structures

-This language has classes, interfaces and structs.
+Emerge has classes, interfaces and structs.
 The syntax is more traditional like in D or Java (and less like in Kotlin).
 The constructor notation of TypeScript is used:

     class MyClass : BaseClass, ImplementedInterface {
     	constructor(arg1: Type) {